-- Start a beach or river clean-up in your local community. - Support the work of organizations removing plastic from the environment. - Purchase innovative products created from recovered ocean or environmental plastics.
+- Start a beach or river clean-up in your local community.
+Be sure to register your cleanup on our Earth Day map - Support the work of organizations removing plastic from the environment. - Purchase innovative products created from recovered ocean or environmental plastics.